pshephardiii/share-a-bite/README.md

 ## App Installation Instructions:

-To install the Application in your:
+To install the Application in your machine:

--You need a mongodb link to put in the .env file.
-Sign up on Mongodb.com -You need a secret hash to put in the .env file.
+- You need a mongodb link to put in the .env file.
+Sign up on Mongodb.com

+- You need a secret hash to put in the .env file.
 You can get that on https://emn178.github.io/online-tools/sha256.html

-	In your terminal you want to put:
+- Install necessary dependencies with:
-		-npm i
+	+ npm i

+- Run application in development mode:
-		-npm run dev
+	+ npm run dev

+- If you'd like to deploy the seeded-in data entities, which include users, posts, and restaurants, run:
+	+ npm run seed

 ## Trello Board: